Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 - [ ] Run `$ git status` in order to see the message once again.

-- [ ] Notice that Git suggests to resolve things by adding resolved files to staging.
+- [ ] Notice that Git suggests resolving the conflict by adding resolved files to staging.

 - [ ] Notice that Git suggests actions to do with the merge, such as running `git merge --continue` or `git merge --abort`.